-The following criteria are used to determine eligibility into the program:

-- 1. Completion of program application. - 2.
+Preadmission Requirements The following criteria are used to determine eligibility into the program: - 1.
+Completion of program application. - 2.
 Copy of high school diploma or GED equivalent. - 3.
 Students must be at least 18 upon application. - 4.
-Completion of a phone interview and on-site interview. - 5.
-All accepted students must register with the Ohio Board of Pharmacy as a technician trainee as part of admission requirements.

-18 weeks: Included in this timeframe are 10 weeks of didactic learning in conjunction with 100 hours of simulated training experiences, followed by 200 hours of real-world hands-on training.

-Oana Kytzu, MEd, BS, CPhT

-Program Manager, Cleveland Clinic's School of Pharmacy Technology 9500 Euclid Ave.
-Cleveland, OH 44195 kytzuo@ccf.org clevelandclinic.org/pharmacytech
+Completion of a phone interview and on-site interview. - All accepted students must register with the Ohio Board of Pharmacy as a technician trainee as part of admission requirements.
+Length of Program 18 weeks: Included in this timeframe are 10 weeks of didactic learning in conjunction with 100 hours of simulated training experiences, followed by 200 hours of real-world hands-on training.
+For additional information, please contact: Oana Kytzu, MEd, BS, CPhT Program Manager, Cleveland Clinic's School of Pharmacy Technology 9500 Euclid Ave.
+Cleveland, OH 44195 kytzuo@ccf.org clevelandclinic.org/pharmacytech Phlebotomy The School of Phlebotomy prepares students for the ever-changing field of phlebotomy.

-Phlebotomy

-The School of Phlebotomy prepares students for the ever-changing field of phlebotomy.
 Phlebotomists serve a vital role in the care of patients and handle an increasing demand for diagnostic testing samples.
 As a student of our program, you will develop venipuncture skills along with the soft skills required to provide samples that are essential to diagnose diseases and monitor patient progress.
 We welcome students who are enthusiastic about providing focused patient care and have a strong work ethic conducive to provide quality samples for patient testing.

-The School of Phlebotomy is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+Program Details The School of Phlebotomy is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Lectures present the principles of phlebotomy equipment and venipuncture techniques.
 Additional lectures cover a review of phlebotomy history and healthcare settings, medical terminology, anatomy and physiology, with emphasis on the circulatory system.
 Laboratory work emphasizes phlebotomy techniques using multisample needles, syringes and butterfly collections along with proper methods of specimen handling, specimen processing and point-of-care testing.
+Preadmission Requirements

 - · High school diploma or GED - Minimum cumulative GPA of 2.5 - Candidates must submit all transcripts from school and/or college (if applicable). - Applicants for whom English is not their primary language must provide a TOEFL iBT test score of 70 or greater.

-12 weeks

-Gerald Hicks, MBA, MLT (AMT), PBT (ASCP) Program Director, School of Phlebotomy Cleveland Clinic Lutheran Hospital 2706 Franklin Blvd.
-Cleveland, OH 44195

-216.442.2920 | ccsp@ccf.org clevelandclinic.org/schoolphlebotomy
+Length of Program 12 weeks For additional information, please contact: Gerald Hicks, MBA, MLT (AMT), PBT (ASCP) Program Director, School of Phlebotomy Cleveland Clinic Lutheran Hospital 2706 Franklin Blvd.
+Cleveland, OH 44195 216.442.2920 | ccsp@ccf.org clevelandclinic.org/schoolphlebotomy